an-medvedev/open-mobility-tutorial/README.md

 Tutorial will have two parts:
 More theoretical: models of mobility, statistical modeling More applied: analysis of data, visualisation with deck.gl, python etc.
-At the end of the tutorial you will learn how to produce and analyze images like this and actually much better ;)
+At the end of the tutorial you will learn how to produce and analyze open mobility data.